 The assert keyword is used to insert debugging statements into a program.
 It provides a means to ensure that the state of a program is as expected.
-If the statement evaluates to False an AssertionError is raised.
+If the statement being evaluated, in this case is_description_line(">This is a description line") is True, evaluates to False an AssertionError is raised.

 So, what will happen if we run the code in its current form?
-Well, we have not yet defined the is\description\line() function, so Python will raise a NameError.
+Well, we have not yet defined the is_description_line() function, so Python will raise a NameError.
 Let us run the code.

 '''

-$ python fasta_utils.py
+$ python scripts/fasta_utils.py

 Testing the is_description_line() function...

 Traceback (most recent call last):

-File "fasta_utils.py", line 8, in <module>
+File "scripts/fasta_utils.py", line 8, in <module>

 test_is_description_line()

-File "fasta_utils.py", line 6, in test_is_description_line

-assert is_description_line(">This is a description_line") is True

-NameError: global name 'is_description_line' is not defined

 '''